luofengliao/luofengliao.github.io/_pages/about.md

 Hi!
-My name is Luofeng Liao (廖烙锋 in Chinese) and I am a 4th year phd student in the IEOR Department of Columbia University.
+My name is Luofeng Liao (廖烙锋 in Chinese).
+I am currently a Research Scientist in Meta working on ranking/recommendation algorithms.
+I completed my PhD in Operations Research at Columbia University, which I attended from 2021/09 to 2025/03.
-A bit on pronunciation: Luofeng is like 'lwaw-fung', a bit of a 'w' sound in 'law', and 'Liao' rhymes with 'meow', like 'Lee-ow'.
+A bit on pronouncing my name: "Luo" (adding a 'w' sound in "law"), "Feng" (like "fung" in fung shui), "Liao" (rhymes with "meow").